gershnik/gershnik.github.io/_posts/2021-03-24-reverse-utf8-decoding.md

 };
 ```

 That's it.
 With this decoder you can iterate over UTF-8 backwards.
-For example
+For example:

 ```cpp